Metab0i/Mora--bot/README.md

 `ask8 <question>` : Ask a yes/now question, get a simple answer

-`pick <items separated with or> ` : picks one of many given items e.g. %pick this or that or this 2 or that 2 -> picks this
+`pick <this .or that .or this ...> ` : picks one of many given items e.g. %pick this or that or this 2 or that 2 -> picks this

 `pick` : 1 or 0?